The Day the Beatles Recorded ‘From Me to You’

 On March 5, 1963, the Beatles recorded their third single, "From Me to You."
 That afternoon, the band ran through seven takes of the tune.
 Written just a few days prior to the session, "From Me to You" found the songwriting team of John Lennon and Paul McCartney moving forward.

-Following the successes of “Love Me Do” and “Please Please Me” might have seemed a daunting task for the young band, but they were up to the challenge.
-“I was always saying, ‘I want another hit, come on give me another hit’,” said George Martin in Lewisohn’s book.
-“And they always responded […] Right from the earliest days they never failed.”
-The session was wrapped up with an additional six sessions for overdubs and the recording of its B-side, ‘Thank You Little Girl,’ which was soon changed to ‘Thank You Girl.’
+Following the successes of "Love Me Do" and "Please Please Me" might have seemed a daunting task for the young band, but the Beatles were up to the challenge.
+"I was always saying, 'I want another hit, come on give me another hit'," George Martin remembered in Lewisohn's book.
+"And they always responded. [...]
+Right from the earliest days they never failed."
+The session was wrapped up with an additional six sessions for overdubs and the recording of its B-side, "Thank You Little Girl," which was soon changed to "Thank You Girl."

-The single was released on April 11 and made its way to the No. 1 spot in the U.K., a place the band would find itself at more often than not for the next several years.
+The single was released on April 11 and made its way to the No. 1 spot in the U.K., a place the band would find itself at more often than not over the next several years.
 It was released a month later in the U.S. on the Vee-Jay label, but would not make the charts until Del Shannon issued his version of the song in June 1963.
-It slid up to No. 77, making it the first Lennon/McCartney composition to appear on the U.S. charts.
+It then crept up to No. 77, making "From Me to You" the first Lennon/McCartney composition to appear on the U.S. charts.

 Beatles Albums, Ranked Worst to Best